Our Staff

 Member Executive

-John Mohd from Kandipora was in his nineth class when an unfortunate accident changed his life in 2022.
-The road of his village was bumpy and full of potholes but John Mohd used to go up and down many times in a day.
-On this day unfortunately John Mohd lost the control of his bike and fell in one of the potholes and instantly lost the sensation of his body below the rib cage.
-He was taken to hospital but John Mohd finally realised that something serious has happened as despite of surgery and physiotherapy he couldn't regain the power of his lower body.
-He finally came back to the home and began to think of his life on wheelchair.
-His mental toughness enabled him to accept the disability and the turning point was when he modified his wagon-R and began to roam around.
-Today he's a successful govt contractor and everyday prepares himself and goes to his work with the wheelchair in his car, He is one of the few PwSCI from Jammu and Kashmir who are living successful, dignified and meaningful life.
+John Mohd from Kandipora was in his ninth class when an unfortunate accident changed his life in 2022.
+The road in his village was bumpy and full of potholes, but John Mohd used to go up and down many times in a day.
+On this day, unfortunately, John Mohd lost control of his bike and fell into one of the potholes, and instantly lost the sensation of his body below the rib cage.
+He was taken to the hospital, but John Mohd finally realised that something serious had happened as, despite surgery and physiotherapy, he couldn't regain the power of his lower body.
+He finally came back home and began to think of his life on wheelchair.
+His mental toughness enabled him to accept the disability, and the turning point was when he modified his wagon-R and began to roam around.
+Today, he's a successful govt contractor and every day prepares himself and goes to his work with the wheelchair in his car.
+He is one of the few PwSCI from Jammu and Kashmir who are living a successful, dignified, and meaningful life.